-Data from the 1980 Census of Population permit a more thorough empirical analysis of the current economic and social characteristics of ethnic groups of Southern and Eastern European descent than has been previously possible.5 The 1980 census contains information on individuals' ancestral background.
+Data from the 1980 Census of Population permit a more thorough empirical analysis of the current economic and social characteristics of ethnic groups of Southern and Eastern European descent than has been previously possible.
+The 1980 census contains information on individuals' ancestral background.
 It also has detailed data on a very large number of individuals, their demographic characteristics, labor market experience, and income.
 One drawback of the 1980 data, however, is that it is not possible to distinguish how many generations the individual's family has been in the United States beyond the first generation.
 That is, with the exception of those born abroad, it is only known that at some time the family emigrated from a particular foreign place.
 The 1970 Census of Population, however, did request information on both the respondent's and the parents' place of birth, and this enables identification of first and second generations.
-These data have been used to analyze intergenerational changes as well as to address certain other issues that could not be addressed with the 1980 data.6
+These data have been used to analyze intergenerational changes as well as to address certain other issues that could not be addressed with the 1980 data.6 surveys contained information on 20,000 individuals.
+The surveys from 1963 through 1974 were used a decade ago by Andrew M. Greeley in a seminal study that examined the relative achievements of American ethnic groups.
+The Euroethnic groups examined in that study were Polish Catholics, Italian Catholics, and Slavic Catholics.
+(Andrew M. Greeley, Ethnicity, Denomination and Inequality, Sage Research Papers in the Social Sciences, vol. 4, series 90-029, National Opinion Research Center, 1976).
+See chap.
+2 and app.
+A for a detailed summary of the contents of these data sets.

-2 Stephan Thernstrom, ed., Harvard Encyclopedia of American Ethnic Groups (Cambridge, Mass.: Belknap Press, 1980), p. vi.
-3 See app.
+&lt;sup>2 Stephan Thernstrom, ed., Harvard Encyclopedia of American Ethnic Groups (Cambridge, Mass.: Belknap Press, 1980), p. vi.
+See app.
 A, table 1, for a more detailed specification of these groups.

-4 Refer to Barry R. Chiswick, "The Earnings and Human Capital of American Jews," Journal of Human Resources, vol. 18 (1983).
+&lt;sup>4 Refer to Barry R. Chiswick, "The Earnings and Human Capital of American Jews," Journal of Human Resources, vol. 18 (1983).